eclipsesource/jsonforms/partials/docs/customrenderer-es5.md

 CUSTOM RENDERER TUTORIAL (ES 5)
 ===============================

-Even if the default controls that are created by the default renderers of JSON Forms are probably a good fit for several scenarios, you may still want to customize the rendered forms in certain places.
+Even if the default controls that are created by the default renderers of JSON Forms are probably a good fit for several scenarios, you may still want to customize the rendered forms in certain situations.
 This can be done by registering a custom renderer that produces a different UI control.
 On this page, you will learn how to create and register a custom renderer in an application that uses *Javascript (ES 5)*.
 Please note that there are separate guides for [Javascript ES5](#/docs/customrenderer-es6) and [Typescript](#/docs/customrenderer-ts).